|Bulgur (image from Britannica)|

 1. Place bulgur in a large mixing bowl.

-2. Measure 2 cups of water from the faucet.
-Pour the water over the bulgur and stir.
+2. Pour enough warm tap water over the bulgur to cover it; stir.
 Cover the bowl with plastic wrap.
-Allow the bulgur to soak up the water, about 20 - 30 minutes, until it begins to soften.
-The grains should not become mushy.
+Allow the bulgur to soak up the water, about 20 - 30 minutes, or until it begins to soften.
+The grains should start to soften but should not become mushy.
 Strain any excess water.
 The bulgur grains should be tender, but with a slightly chewy texture.
-The grains will continue to soften as it absorbs moisture from the other ingredients.
+Fluff bulgur with a fork.
+(Note: The grains will continue to soften as it absorbs moisture from the other ingredients.)

 3. Stir in all of the spices, onions, scallions, mint, parsley, diluted tomato paste, lemon juice to the bulgur.
 Add the oil a little at a time.
 NOTE: If using red pepper paste in addition to tomato paste, dilute the pepper paste along with the tomato paste.